the7saint7/TFBot/README.md

   - Sends an entry to the history channel defined by `TFBOT_HISTORY_CHANNEL_ID` without pinging the user or naming the guild.
 - When the timer expires, the nickname and avatar revert and the history channel receives a 'TF Reverted' entry that references the member's username (not display name) and the character that expired.
 - While a user is transformed, every message they send is mirrored by the bot; use `TFBOT_MESSAGE_STYLE=classic` for embeds with thumbnails or `vn` for generated visual-novel panels (requires **Manage Messages**).
 In `vn` mode the bot composites character sprites from the Student Transfer assets if `TFBOT_VN_GAME_ROOT` is provided.
 In VN mode, transformed users can switch sprites by running `!outfit <name>` after the bot DM shares available outfits.
-- Members with the Discord Administrator permission (or a role literally named `Admin`) and ignored channels never trigger TFs.
+- Members with the Discord Administrator permission (or a role literally named `Admin`) never trigger TFs.
+Messages outside the configured `TFBOT_CHANNEL_ID` channel are ignored.
 - Server admins can run the hidden `!synreset` command to immediately revert all active TFs in the current server and log the action to the history channel.
 - Any member can type `!tf` to see how many times they've transformed and how often each character has appeared.
 - Set `TFBOT_MAGIC_EMOJI_NAME` to the custom emoji name you want prefixed on TF narration; the bot looks it up per guild and falls back to plain text if missing.